-University study requires a lot more independent work than may previously have been expected of you.
+University study requires a lot more independent work than was previously expected of you.
 Your success will depend on how effective you are at planning ahead and managing your tasks and time.
-Time management is a skill that anyone can learn, so whether you are trying to fit your studies into an already busy life, or still learning how to take charge of managing your own time, we hope you will find our resources and suggestions useful.
+Time management is a skill that anyone can learn, so whether you are trying to fit your studies into an already busy life, or are still learning how to take charge of managing your own time, we hope you will find our resources and suggestions useful.

-Planners and other resources to help you keep track of your assignments and when they are due.
+Planners and other resources help you keep track of your assignments and their due dates.

 Setting goals to increase your motivation